mdkashan/Tic-Tac-Toe/README.md

 # About
-A simple TIC-TAC-TOE game with JavaScipt.
+A simple TIC-TAC-TOE game made with JavaScipt.